 2. Quick Start#

-In this notebook, we learn how to create a full deep learning project in PyTorch.
-Broadly speaking, a project consists of four components:
+In this notebook, we’ll learn how to create a complete deep learning project in PyTorch.
+Broadly, a project consists of three main components:

 # importing the necessary packages/libraries